sanjaychandak/DDEX_PPI/README.md

 # DDEX_PPI repository

 Buy and Sell PiedPipercoin (PPI) coin on DDEX exchange using ddex API.
-As we all know DDEX GUI sucks to buy and sell coins :-)
+As we all know DDEX GUI sucks to buy and sell orders :-)

 # Description

-If you want to buy, sell and see your account details, order book at DDEX exchange then you can simply download this respository.
+If you want to buy, sell, see your account details a ndorder book at DDEX exchange then you can simply download this respository.
 This programme use buy and sell API calls to DDEX.io API using (https://docs.ddex.io/)

 # Prerequisite